 How to make Easy Chocolate Chip Cookies:

 - Make sure your butter is softened before mixing up your cookie dough, but not too soft.
-It should be soft enough that it indents fairly easily if you press the back or a spoon against the side of it, but not so soft that the spoon slides right through.
+It should be soft enough that it indents fairly easily if you press the back of a spoon against the side of it, but not so soft that the spoon slides right through.

-- Like most cookies, these easy chocolate chip cookies will not look like they’re completely done when you take them from the oven.
+- Like most cookies, these will not look like they’re completely done when you take them from the oven.
 They should just be starting to brown on the edges, but the middles should still look under-baked.
 That’s okay, they will firm up as they cool, but if you leave them in the oven until they look totally done, they will be crispy instead of chewy.

-- I generally don’t bother chilling this dough before baking, but if you like your chocolate chip cookies to be really puffy and not spread out much, you can chill the dough for 30-60 minutes before baking it.
+- I generally don’t bother chilling this dough before baking, but if you like your cookies to be really puffy and not spread out much, you can chill the dough for 30-60 minutes before baking it.